 Signs of Type 2 Diabetes: Excessive hunger, fatigue, or increased thirst, blurred vision, frequent urination, poor wound healing, or weight gain

-Type 3 Diabetes, also called as Gestational Diabetes mellitus (GDM) is when a woman without any history of diabetes develops high blood sugar level during pregnancy.
-Type 3 Diabetes occurs to 2-10% of pregnant women and may improve or disappear after delivery.
-Gestational Diabetes mellitus is fully treatable but it requires careful medical treatment and supervision throughout the tenure of pregnancy.
-If left untreated, it can cause severe and even fatal consequences.
+Gestational Diabetes mellitus (GDM) is a condition when a woman without any history of diabetes develops high blood sugar level during pregnancy.
+It occurs to 2-10% of pregnant women and may improve or disappear after delivery.

 Born babies to mother with poorly treated gestational diabetes are at a higher risk of being overweight, low blood sugar levels and jaundice.
 It can also result in stillbirth at times.
 In the long run, born babies can develop Type 2 Diabetes as well.
-Gestational Diabetes mellitus is majorly caused by insufficient insulin in setting insulin resistance.
-Type 3 Diabetes can be prevented by maintaining a healthy diet and regular moderate exercise.

 Uncommon Types of Diabetes

-• Prediabetes indicates a condition that occurs when a person’s blood glucose levels are higher than normal but is not high enough for a diagnosis of Type 2 Diabetes.
+It indicates a condition that occurs when a person’s blood glucose levels are higher than normal but is not high enough for a diagnosis of Type 2 Diabetes.

-• Latent Autoimmune Diabetes in Adults (LADA) is a condition in which Type 1 Diabetes develops in adults.
-Some cases of diabetes are also noted where body’s tissue receptors do not respond to insulin even when insulin levels are normal, which is what separates it from Type 2 Diabetes.
-This form of diabetes is quite uncommon.
+Some cases of this diabetes are also noted where body’s tissue receptors do not respond to insulin even when insulin levels are normal, which is what separates it from Type 2 Diabetes.

-• A Type 4 Diabetes is proposed which has not received an official status yet.
+The ‘Type 4 Diabetes‘ is proposed but it has not received an official status yet.

 One should know all about diabetes and even the major diabetes signs which will help in taking preventive measures in future.

-The post What are the Different Types of Diabetes – Signs & Symptoms first appeared on Diabetes Dose.]]>
+The post What are the Different Types of Diabetes mellitus – Signs & Symptoms first appeared on Diabetes Dose.]]>

-https://diabetesdose.com/different-types-of-diabetes-signs-symptoms/feed/ 0
+https://diabetesdose.com/types-of-diabetes-mellitus/feed/ 0